Hold the Line

-"Hold the Line" is a song included by American rock band Toto on its 1978 eponymous debut studio album.
+"Hold the Line" is a song recorded by American rock band Toto for their 1978 eponymous debut studio album.
 It was written by the band's keyboardist David Paich, and lead vocals were performed by Bobby Kimball.

 "Hold the Line" was released by Columbia Records as the lead single from the Toto album in September 1978, also being Toto's debut single.
-It became an international hit for the band, reaching number 5 on the Billboard Hot 100 and number 14 on the UK Singles Chart.
+It became an international hit for the band, reaching number 5 on the Billboard Hot 100 and number 14 on the UK singles chart.

-Content

-Jeff Porcaro, the band's drummer, gave a definition for the song:

-"Hold the Line" was a perfect example of what people will describe as your heavy metal chord guitar licks, your great triplet A-notes on the piano, your 'Sly'-hot-fun-in-the-summertime groove, all mishmashed together with a boy from New Orleans singing... and it really crossed over a lot of lines."

 Background and writing

-Keyboardist David Paich noted that the song was relatively easy to develop.
+Keyboardist David Paich said that the song was relatively easy to develop.
 He began with the piano riff, which would become the song's intro and chorus.
 After toying with the piano riff one night, he started singing "Hold the line, love isn't always on time", and found the lyric to be a suitable fit.
 The verses were subsequently finished two hours later.

+The phrase "hold the line" refers to placing a telephone on hold: when Paich was in high school, he was juggling three girlfriends, and they all called at the same time, so he had to place them on hold to talk to the next one:

+On "Hold the Line," my parents were the first ones on my block to get a rotary phone.
+You guys can't remember that, because this is a digital age now, but a rotary phone, when you have more than one line, there are buttons on the phone so more people can call and it rolls over - that's why they call them "rotary phones."
+Well, when I was in high school, all of a sudden the phone started ringing off the hook, and I had a situation where I was at the dinner table and I had three girls all call at the same time, so all the lights were flashing.
+I was kind of juggling girlfriends, and that's how that came about.

-Jeff Porcaro on "Hold the Line", in a 1988 interview with Modern Drummer:
+Jeff Porcaro discussed "Hold the Line" in a 1988 interview with Modern Drummer: